-As at February 13, 2022, SIR had current assets of \$21.3 million (August 29, 2021 - \$21.8 million) and current liabilities of \$126.8 million (August 29, 2021 - \$123.8 million) resulting in a working capital deficit of \$105.5 million (August 29, 2021 - \$102.0 million).
+As at May 8, 2022, SIR had current assets of \$22.3 million (August 29, 2021 - \$21.8 million) and current liabilities of \$120.3 million (August 29, 2021 - \$123.8 million) resulting in a working capital deficit of \$98.0 million (August 29, 2021 - \$102.0 million).
 Revenues in the restaurant business are largely paid by cash and credit cards whereas most suppliers offer credit terms for payment.
 Therefore, restaurants are able to pay their suppliers from the cash received on revenues in the following months, as the supplier payables are due.
 Cash balances are typically used to construct new restaurants or re-invest in existing restaurants to grow the business.
 As a result, SIR, like many other restaurant businesses, would anticipate having a negative working capital balance in the foreseeable future.
 The reclassification of both the carrying value of the credit facilities under the Credit Agreement and the carrying value of the loan payable to the Fund to current liabilities has resulted in a significant increase in current liabilities.
 SIR's available working capital has been impacted by the pandemic.
-For more information, please refer to note 1, Going Concern Assumption, in both of SIR's condensed interim consolidated financial statements for the 24-week period ended February 13, 2022 and consolidated financial statements for the 52-week period ended August 29, 2021.